SPAAM-community/wss-summer-school/docs/2022/day-3.md

 This session will be targeted at beginners without much previous experience with R or programming and will kickstart your journey to master this powerful tool.

 🛈 This session will be held in parallel to the Introduction to Python and Pandas.
 Participants can chose which to attend based on their prior experience.
-We recommend the introduction to R session if you no experience with neither R nor Python.
+We recommend the introduction to R session if you have no experience with neither R nor Python.

 ### Practical 3B-2: - Introduction to Python and Pandas